 But for a washing machine to do its job effectively, it needs regular care and attention on your part.

-This is especially true for front-loading washers, sine their design creates trouble spots that, if left unchecked, can lead to funky mold and mildew plus the attendant odors.
+This is especially true for front-loading washers since their design creates trouble spots that, if left uncleaned, can lead to funky mold and mildew and the attendant odors.

 When the water drains and the washer is empty, wipe clean all the interior surfaces with a solution of hot water and white vinegar.

-To clean, simply unscrew the the filter cap and pull out anything that's inside, then replace the cap.
-If the filter is really clogged you can let it soak for a couple hour first before cleaning to dislodge any dried-on debris.
+If the filter is clogged, you can let it soak for a couple of hours first before cleaning to dislodge any dried-on debris.
 Then scrub the filter with a toothbrush under hot running water.

-To clean the detergent and fabric softener drawer of remnants, simply remove it, and give it a good scrub with a tooth brush under hot running water.
-Then replace the filter in the machine.
+To clean the detergent and fabric softener drawers of remnants, remove them, and give each drawer a good scrub with a toothbrush under hot running water.
+Then return the filters to the machine.

-You can prevent the build up of dampness in your washing machine by leaving the door open for a couple hours after use.
+You can prevent the build-up of dampness in your washing machine by leaving the door open for a couple of hours after use.
 This allows the seal around the door to dry out, keeping your machine fresh.